KarasiewiczStephane/WitOMI/README.md

 Subsets creation
 ----------------

 Herein, for the sake of the example, we will create two subsets.
-A `factor` needs to be made, in order to divide the data in two subsets.
-We used the functions [cutree](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cutree.html) and [hclust](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html) to create a cluster, `k=2`, following the `ward.D` method.
-The function create the subsets based on a dissimilarity matrix created by [dist](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/dist.html), with the SUs of `nic1`.
-It divided the sampling domain into two subset along the first OMI axis.
-Blue corresponds to downstream habitat conditions, and the red to the upstream conditions.
+A `factor` needs to be defined, in order to divide the data set in two subsets.
+We use the functions [cutree](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cutree.html) and [hclust](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html) to create a cluster, `k=2`, following the `ward.D` method.
+The function creates the subsets based on a dissimilarity matrix created with [dist](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/dist.html), with the SUs of `nic1`.
+It divided the sampling domain into two subsets along the first OMI axis.
+Blue points correspond to downstream habitat conditions while red points are the upstream conditions.

 ``` r
 # Creation of the factor